Spec Hub is available with Postman Enterprise plans.

 You can generate more than one collection from the same specification.

-When you generate an OpenAPI 3.0 collection from an API specification, Postman creates a collection with requests that match what's defined in the specification.
-If you update the specification, for example by adding a path, Postman alerts you that the specification isn't in sync with any generated collections.
+When you generate a collection from an OpenAPI 3.0 specification, Postman creates a collection with requests that match what's defined in the specification.
+If you update the specification, for example by adding a path, Postman alerts you that the generated collections aren't in sync with the specification.
 To fix the problem, update the collections based on the latest changes to the specification.

 Syncing isn't available for collections generated from AsyncAPI specifications.